shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 The layered triangles are intended to mimic motion, like shaking the Magic 8 Ball or playing a card game and splaying the cards out in your hands.

-This is the first logo I've designed, and it was fun to experiment.
+This was the first logo I'd designed, and it was fun to experiment.

 ## Changing the genre